On-Air Deep Learning Integrated Semantic Inference Models for Enhanced Earth Observation Satellite Networks

-Utilizing the inter-satellite linkages (ISLs) of the multi-satellite, multi-orbit connectivity systems has been seen as a potential strategy, as stated in the first direction \cite{al2022survey}.
+Utilizing the inter-satellite links (ISLs) of the multi-satellite, multi-orbit connectivity systems has been seen as a potential strategy, as stated in the first direction \cite{al2022survey}.
 The integration of several satellites and orbits, spearheaded by non-geostationary satellites (NGSO), is on the verge of transforming worldwide communication.
-Unlike conventional geostationary satellites (GSO), these systems provide reduced latency and signal loss as a result of their lower orbits.
-These benefits include the provision of fast internet access in isolated regions, improved capacity for transmitting data via 5G networks \cite{leyva2020leo}, and the possibility of establishing direct, high-capacity connections with consumers.
-Nevertheless, the smooth integration with current GSO and terrestrial networks requires careful and detailed design due to several constraints.
-Efficient cohabitation across systems needs solutions for spectrum access and restrictions \cite{saad2019vision}.
-An additional challenge lies in the efficient design and management of extensive constellations of NGSO \cite{del2019technical}.
-It is crucial to build user equipment that can successfully establish communication with these constellations.
-This research examines the communication in multi-satellite, multi-orbit connectivity systems, with a special emphasis on NGSO technology.
+Unlike conventional geostationary satellites (GSO), these systems provide reduced latency and loss as a result of their lower orbits.
+This research presented in \cite{chougrani2023connecting} examines the communication in multi-satellite, multi-orbit connectivity systems, with a special emphasis on NGSO technology.
 It investigates the possibilities of this technology while recognizing the obstacles associated with its adoption.
 The data acquired by EO satellites may undergo processing, storage, and transmission to Earth using SatCom satellites positioned in various orbits.
-In the context of this framework, a remote sensing satellite (or EO satellite) refers to a spacecraft that collects EO-related data from distant sensors and IoT devices.
 By using the ISLs, several routing channels may be constructed between the remote-sensing satellites and their respective ground stations.
 The technique of \cite{radhakrishnan2016survey} may effectively handle the problem of overload and backhaul bottlenecks that occur at certain nodes in inter-satellite communication (ISC) networks, resulting in improved network capacity.